jcawley5/kyma-local-dev/readme.md

 ### Envirnoment variables

-The file `localdevenv.js` was added to enabled the support of envirnoment variables.
 Any envirnoment variables used by the function should be defined in `.env` within the function directory.
-Any local or service bindings should be defined within the `localdevenv.js` itself.
+If any local variables or service bindings are needed these should be defined within the `runlocal.js`.

-## Building the deployment.yaml locally

-To build the deployment.yaml for a single function locally run within the project root

-`FUNCTIONDIR=examplefn npm run deploymentYaml`

 ## Local Development - Service Bindings

-Service Bindings that are configured in the kyma ui should be referenced within the `lib/localdevenv.js` file and can be made available by using the port-forward feature of kubectl for example
+Service Bindings that are configured in the kyma ui should be referenced within the `runlocal.js` file and can be made available by using the port-forward feature of kubectl for example

 `kubectl port-forward services/d13-commerce-01-3afe958e-6603-45f1-bdbb-789a676b5fa9 8088:80 -n kyma-integration`